-- The R&D is performed for other parties. - You or an associate received a Callaghan Innovation Growth Grant in the same income year (there is a limited exception for businesses with a late balance date in the 2020-21 income year). - You are associated with or controlled by a Crown Research Institute, district health board, or tertiary education organisation (including those based overseas), or Callaghan Innovation. - You derive certain sorts of exempt income.
+- The R&D is performed for other parties. - You are associated with or controlled by a Crown Research Institute, district health board, or tertiary education organisation (including those based overseas), or Callaghan Innovation. - You derive certain sorts of exempt income.
 Find out more about eligible entities on page 21.